 Mescher, AL (2013) Junqueira's Basic Histology 13th Ed, McGraw Hill, New York.
 ISBN 978-0-0717-8033-9

-Young B, Woodford P and O’Dowd G. (2014) Wheater’s Functional Histology, 6th ed.
+Young B, Woodford P, O’Dowd G. (2014) Wheater’s Functional Histology, 6th ed.
 Churchill Livingstone, London.

 Other Reference Textbooks and Sources

-Physiology texts (eg. Human Physiology, Sherwood) etc. will also be very helpful BUT dont cover cell and tissue structure in sufficient detail.
+Physiology texts (eg. Human Physiology, Sherwood) etc. will also be very helpful BUT will not be a complete replacement for the recommended texts.

 It is assumed that students will also obtain information from scientific journals and specialised books online or from the Barr Smith Library.

-- All learning and teaching resources for face-to-face classes, e.g. prepared notes, links to support materials such as animations, video clips, external websites and databases, activity worksheets, additional histology images.
+All learning and teaching resources for face-to-face classes, e.g. prepared notes, links to animations, video clips, external websites and databases, activity worksheets, additional images for practicals.

-- Assessment items, e.g. quizzes, assignments, and feedback on assessment, e.g. quiz answers, marking rubrics, written comments.
+Assessment items, e.g. quizzes, student seminar guidelines, slide description task.
+Feedback on assessment, e.g. quiz answers, marking rubrics and written comments on assignments.

-- Revision materials, e.g. answers to selected tutorial and practical activities, previous year's exams and progress tests.
+Revision materials including answers to tutorials and practical questions, and question papers for previous year's exams and mid-semester tests.